 2.3 Apply non-irritating latex glue to the entire EVA-foam site of the prepared capsule and wait for 1 min (Figure 2B).

-2.4 Glue the capsule to the mouse back by slight 3 minutes constant pressure with the index finger (Figure 2C).
+2.4 Glue the capsule to the mouse back by slight 3 minutes constant pressure with the finger(s) (Figure 2C), especially on the left and right side of the capsule.
 Slightly lift the capsule to visually check its attachment to the skin.
 If non-attached regions are found, apply more glue using a spatula and press for another 3 minutes.

 3. Tick Infestation

 3.1 For nymph infestation, introduce the individual nymphs into the capsule via the cut made in step (1.4) (Figure 2D).

+NOTE: We recommend to deposit up to 20 Ixodes nymphs per one capsule.

-Slightly squeeze the capsule from two sides to allow the transparent plastic to bend for easier introduction of individual nymphs using fine dissection forceps.
+3.2 Slightly squeeze the capsule from two sides to allow the transparent plastic to bend for easier introduction of individual nymphs using fine dissection forceps (Figure 2D).
 Push the individual nymphs via the cut inside the capsule.
 Once inside turn the forceps in 90 degree and pull out the forceps to deposit ticks inside the capsule.

-3.2 For larvae infestation remove the paper slip (see NOTE in step 1.3) form the attached capsule (Figure 2E).
-The individual larvae should be placed into a 1 ml syringe with cut end plugged by piece of cotton (Figure 2F).
-Place the syringe directly inside the capsule and gently turn it towards to the skin.
-Once the larvae are deposited onto the skin, close the capsule by attaching the transparent plastic (Figure 2G).
+3.3 For larvae infestation remove the paper slip from the attached capsule (Figure 2E).
+Place the syringe, containing larvae (Figure 2F), directly inside the capsule and deposit ticks by pushing the syringe plunger.
+Gently turn the plunger towards the skin to remove the remaining larvae attached.

+NOTE: We recommend to place larvae into a 1 ml syringe with cut end plugged by piece of cotton prior the experiment.

+3.4 Once the larvae are deposited onto the skin, close the capsule by attaching the transparent plastic (Figure 2G).

-3.3 Apply the protective plastic/rubber band around the capsule (Figure 2H).
-This step greatly improved the durability of the capsule for the entire duration of the experiment (Figure 2I and J).
+3.5 Apply the protective plastic band around the capsule (Figure 2H).

-NOTE: We have also succeeded in attaching two capsules to one individual mouse (Figure 2K).
+NOTE: The protective plastic band greatly improved the durability of the capsule for the entire duration of the experiment (Figure 2I and J).
+We have also succeeded in attaching two capsules to one individual mouse (Figure 2K).
 In this case, a minimum of 3 mm space between the capsules is required and the shaved area should be increased appropriately.

-3.3 Return the mice to the cage.
+3.6 Return the mice to the cage.